Exponential Convergence to the Maxwell Distribution For Spatially Inhomogenous Boltzmann Equations: Proof of Lemma

-For the present $2\times 2$ operator-valued matrix $F=[f_{ij}]$, we have and the only large entry $f_{21}$ satisfies By this we construct the inverse of the matrix operator $1+F$ by first diagonalizing the matrix, and then finding the bound on the inverse as in \eqref{eq:bdInv}.
+By this we construct the inverse of $1+F$ by first diagonalizing the matrix, and then finding the bound on the inverse as in \eqref{eq:bdInv}.
 The process is easy but tedious.
 We omit the details here.

 \end{proof}